charlesdwmorrison/L6/README.md

         }
 ```

-And as you can see from the above, L6 has a PerfMetrics class which performs calculations on the results.
+And as you can see from the above, L6 has a PerfMetrics class which performs calculations on the results and which you can assert against to determine if the test passed or failed.

 There is also a class to send the requests which is a simple RestSharp client.
 The send request class also performs the correlation specified in the script.